-ROTOM is a Christian ministry dedicated to meeting the spiritual, social, physical, and psychological needs of the elderly and children under their care in Uganda & Ethiopia.
+ROTOM is a Christian ministry dedicated to meeting the spiritual, social, physical, and psychological needs of the elderly and the children under their care in Uganda & Ethiopia.

 VISION & MISSION